aweresamueladjeI/SECURITY-AUDIT/README.md

 # Security Audit Project

 ## Overview
-This demonstrates a basic security audit performed on an organization.
+This project demonstrates a basic security audit performed on an organization.
 The purpose of the audit is to identify security risks, evaluate existing controls, and provide recommendations to improve the organization's security.

 ## Audit Scope